The Life-changing Power of Adventure Therapy ThreePeaks Ascent

 Identity Development

-• solution-based focus on positive change (present and future functional behavior)
+• A focus on present and future functional behavior

 Learn More About Identity Development